-13. To have standing, a Victim who wishes to be joined as a Civil Party must make a plausible allegation so that the Co-Investigating Judges are able to admit as possible the existence of personal physical, material or psychological harm8, which has actually come into being.
-With regards to psychological harm, the CIJ note that Article 3.2 of the Practice Direction provides that "psychological harm may include the death of kin who were the victim of such crimes"9.
-Therefore, to be admissible, the harm suffered
+13. To have standing, a Victim who wishes to be joined as a Civil Party must make a plausible allegation so that the Co-Investigating Judges are able to admit as possible the existence of personal physical, material or psychological harm, which has actually come into being.
+With regards to psychological harm, the CIJ note that Article 3.2 of the Practice Direction physical, psychological and/or material harm